 Harmony vocalist, Crystal Grigsby, began singing with Josh at church.
 They both had a great love for music and spent many hours singing and playing music together, as well as writing songs.
 She loves adding harmonies to his beautiful tenor voice and enjoys being by his side in this musical journey as a member of Josh Grigsby and County Line.

-CrystalÛªs early influences came from her mom and aunts who sang in churches and on the radio when they were younger.
-Crystal began singing in local churchÛªs with her sister in law and niece in the 1990Ûªs adding harmonies to the group ‘The PrestonÛªs’.
+Crystal’s early influences came from her mom and aunts who sang in churches and on the radio when they were younger.
+Crystal began singing in local churchÛªs with her sister in law and niece in the 1990Ûªs adding harmonies to the group ‘The Preston’s’.

-The band has just released their first CD “Changes in the Tide”.
+The band released their first CD “Changes in the Tide” in 2015.
 The title song was written for Josh’s late father who was a waterman in the Northern Neck of Virginia.

-Currently, the band is working on their second release, titled Ruby Lane Memories, with the title cut being an original written by Crystal Grigsby.
+The band released their second release, titled Ruby Lane Memories, with the title cut being an original written by Crystal Grigsby, in 2016.

 The band is looking to record their third release early 2018.